faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > When I was in my twenties, I saw a notice from the Church History Department that stated that a copy of the Solomon Spaulding manuscript could be purchased for a dollar.
 I ordered a copy and likewise found no meaningful relationship whatsoever between the two books.[14]

-Manuscript Story may not have corresponded with "Manuscript Found".
-Search "Manuscript Found" [in Criddle's essay](http://www.mormonthink.com/mormonstudiesrigdon.htm).
+Manuscript Story probably [did not correspond with "Manuscript Found"](https://en.wikipedia.org/wiki/Spalding%E2%80%93Rigdon_theory_of_Book_of_Mormon_authorship#Hypothetical_lost_manuscript).
+Also, search "Manuscript Found" [in Criddle's essay](http://www.mormonthink.com/mormonstudiesrigdon.htm).
 Other hypotheses (i.e., [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE)) do not rely on any Spaulding manuscript.

 > With the demise of this argument, critics alleged that the supposed source for the Book of Mormon was another book titled View of the Hebrews, written by Ethan Smith in 1823.
 This book was an attempt to prove that the Native Americans were descendants of the lost ten tribes of Israel.[15]
 In essence, the critics claimed that this was the historical basis for the Book of Mormon.

 > There is a simple test to determine if the Book of Mormon was copied from View of the Hebrews: simply compare the two books and decide for yourself.

+I'm unware of any scholar who has ever argued that the Book of Mormon was "copied from" the View of the Hebrews (VOH), even though most believe the similarities in certain themes are self-evident.

 You can access the book online [here](https://archive.org/stream/viewhebrewsexhi00smitgoog#page/n4/mode/2up).
 Please note [the following similarities](https://i.redd.it/hiv3nejpu2611.png) (image from pgs.
 17-20 of the CES Letter, version 2.0).
 Regardless of B.H.
 Roberts' ultimate conclusion and belief (which is [debated by scholars](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon#Controversy_about_Roberts's_ultimate_beliefs)), the similarities were enough for Roberts to note: